Estanisláo Przewodowski: Biography

 Estanisláo Przewodowski was born in Salvador on 22 October 1843, the son of engineer André Przewodowski, a Polish immigrant from the Russian Empire.
 Completing the humanities course, he joined the Navy, obtaining the title of aspirant on 23 February 1858, after which he made instructional trips to Europe and the United States.
 He was promoted to second lieutenant on 2 December 1862, first lieutenant on 20 July 1864 and captain lieutenant on 2 December 1869.

 After participating in a mission in the Amazon to resolve a conflict with Peru, Przewodowski fought in the Uruguayan War, participating in the siege of Paysandú.
-Afterwards, he fought in the Paraguayan War, in which he was an officer in the ship Beberibe and commandeder of the Greenhalgh, serving with the Marquis of Tamandaré and participating in the Battle of Riachuelo and in the passages of Cuevas and Mercedes.
+Afterward, he fought in the Paraguayan War, in which he was an officer in the ship Beberibe and commandeder of the Greenhalgh, serving with the Marquis of Tamandaré and participating in the Battle of Riachuelo and in the passages of Cuevas and Mercedes.
 For his acts of bravery, he received the commendations of the Cruzeiro, the Order of Christ, the Rose, Aviz and medals for the oriental campaign.

-After the end of the Paraguayan War, he was appointed commander of the Upper Uruguay Flotilla in Itaqui in 1872, and was eventually made lieutenant captain.
+After the end of the Paraguayan War, he was appointed commander of the Alto Uruguay Flotilla in Itaqui in 1872, and was eventually made lieutenant captain.
 In 1874, Pamphilo Manoel Freire de Carvalho, a doctor and lieutenant captain who came to help a Brazilian national in the neighboring Argentine city of Alvear, was attacked by two witchdoctors of Italian origin in front of the local police, who did not react.
 Przewodowski, in reaction, repeatedly called on Argentine authorities to hand over the attackers.
 As he did not get a reply, he ordered on 22 June that both flotilla monitors carry out hourly bombardments against the outskirts of the city, damaging some buildings, until, at the fourth shot, a commission from Alvear went to Przewodowski to negotiate a ceasefire, which was granted despite Alvear authorities no longer being able to hand over the attackers.
 The episode caused a diplomatic crisis between both countries, resulting in Przewodowski's dismissal despite his acquittal by the War Council.